TheJackiMonster/libgnunetchat/HOWTO.md

 This also means that a user can not disable to receiving "read receipts".
 But they can decide whether they want to send them via `GNUNET_CHAT_context_send_read_receipt()`.
 Internally this will just send an empty text message.
 But if you wanted to send text, you would use `GNUNET_CHAT_context_send_text()` instead.

 A special feature of the GNUnet Messenger service is that messages can be deleted despite the decentralized networking structure behind the front-end.
 An application can request the deletion of any message with a custom delay to operate using `GNUNET_CHAT_message_delete()`.
 This will operate differently depending on the original sender of the message.
 If the current account is the original sender, a deletion message will be sent into the chat requesting all members to delete its content from storage.
 Obviously it is trust required that other systems will enforce this demand on permission but the default implementation in GNUnet will just do as said as long the permission to delete the message by the sender can be verified.

+If you want to tag any message in a chat, you can do that via `GNUNET_CHAT_context_send_tag()` which will send a specific message to add a tag to another message.
+That tag can be deleted later on as any other generic message.

 Last thing to add about messages is that there will be kinds of messages which do not have any counterpart in the GNUnet Messenger service.
 They will usually represent internal events or information of the API.
 This allows the application to deal with warnings, refresh- or login-events in a similar way as with other received information from the chats.